COS301-SE-2025/CRISP/SRS.md

 #### Institution Publisher (Client) Stories
 - As an Institution Publisher, I want to publish threat intelligence about attacks on my institution so that I can help protect other educational Institutions
-- As an Institution Publisher, I want to add users from my Institution via email invitation so that my team can access relevant threat intelligence
+- As an Institution Publisher, I want to add users from my Institution so that my team can access relevant threat intelligence
 - As an Institution Publisher, I want to configure what types of threats my Institution shares so that I can control our data sharing policies
 - As an Institution Publisher, I want to set anonymization levels for different types of data so that I can protect sensitive institutional information
 - As an Institution Publisher, I want to consume threat feeds from other Institutions so that I can stay informed about relevant threats